Here are some quick sales pitch tips that stand a good chance of immediately improving your sales efforts.

 One way to use these sales pitch tips and get conversations more focused on the prospect than on you is to ask probing sales questions.
 The best salesperson is the one who asks the best questions, and there are many salespeople who either don’t ask enough questions or don’t ask the right questions.

-These questions can then be the core piece of your pitch, and you can build your conversations around asking these.
-That is going to help you to achieve all of the previous sales pitch tips mentioned as you will sound more like a business person than a salesperson, you will minimize talking about your products, and you will be focusing more on the prospect than you.
+These questions can then be the core of your pitch, and you can build your conversations around asking these.
+That will help you achieve all of the previous sales pitch tips mentioned as you will sound more like a business person than a salesperson, minimize talking about your products, and focus more on the prospect than you.